ansys/pymotorcad/doc/source/user_guide/virtual_env_motorcad.rst

     python --version

-Based on the above python version, a virtual environment can be created
+Based on the Python version, you create a virtual environment:

 .. code-block:: console